liudan111/EvoMIL/README.md

 1. Trained model_pro/best_model_acc

-    This folder includes trained models for 21 prokaryotic hosts
+    Based on 5-fold cross validation, we trained our model on 21 prokaryotic hosts separately, then test five models on test datasets to obtain a model with the best Accuracy for each prokaryotic host.

 2. Trained model_pro/best_model_auc

+    Based on 5-fold cross validation, we trained our model on 21 prokaryotic hosts separately, then test five models on test datasets to obtain a model with the best AUC for each prokaryotic host.

 3. Trained model_pro/final_model

+    Here are trained final models for each prokaryotic host, they are trained on all datasets we collect from VHDB.

-### Trained models on eukaryotic hosts
+### Trained models on 12 eukaryotic hosts

 1. Trained model_euk/best_model_acc

-    Here are trained models with the best Accuracy of 12 eukaryotic hosts.
+    Based on 5-fold cross validation, we trained our model on 12 eukaryotic hosts separately, then test five models on test datasets to obtain a model with the best Accuracy for each eukaryotic host.

 2. Trained model_euk/best_model_auc

-    Here are trained models with the best AUC of 12 eukaryotic hosts, which
+    Based on 5-fold cross validation, we trained our model on 12 eukaryotic hosts separately, then test five models on test datasets to obtain a model with the best AUC for each eukaryotic host.

 3. Trained model_euk/final_model

-    Here are trained final model of 12 eukaryotic hosts, which are trained on all datasets we collect.
+    Here are trained final models for each eukaryotic host, they are trained on all datasets we collect from VHDB.